 - Make a paste of two onions and finely chop the rest.

-- Now, marinate Mutton pieces with Grated Raw Papaya, 1 tsp each of Turmeric Powder, Cumin Powder, Coriander Powder, and Garam Masala Powder, 1 Tbsp.
+- Now, marinate Mutton pieces with Grated Raw Papaya, 1 teaspoon each of Turmeric Powder, Cumin Powder, Coriander Powder, and Garam Masala Powder, 1 Tbsp.
 Mustard oil, a little salt, ½ Tsp.
-Sugar and also 1 Tsp. each of ginger and Garlic Paste and Onion paste.
+Sugar and 1 Tsp. each of the ginger garlic Paste and Onion paste.

 - Add half of the curd as well.